aroig/dotfiles/README.md

   - `wakeup.target`: pulls any actions to be taken on timer-triggered wakeups
   - `synced.target`: pull any service that must be started after a successful sync
   - `umount.target`: conflicts with all filesystems I may have mounted
-  - `wmquit.target`: pulled before quiting wm.
+  - `wmclean.target`: pulled before quiting wm.
 Asks user to close emacs buffers, etc.

 * Window manager states
   - `console.target`: no wm, only terminal